 Visas and Insurance

 All students will require a visa for International Exchange.
-EU nationals will not require a visa to travel or study in another EU country; however non-EU nationals will require a visa to study in Europe and are responsible for obtaining this.
+EU nationals will not require a visa to travel or study in another EU country; however non-EU and UK nationals will require a visa to study in Europe and are responsible for obtaining this.
 Once accepted, should you require visa advice, please contact the Student Exchange team.

 All students are recommended to purchase travel insurance for the duration of time overseas to cover personal possessions and healthcare.
 UK and EU nationals can apply for a UK Global Health Insurance Card (GHIC) which is time-limited to the length of your exchange period.

 Why study abroad?